 WakeupWatchman & BibleTypeShadow is a Christian, mission-centered outreach focused on preaching the gospel with sound biblical doctrine in hand.
 While committed to excellence in the presentation of Biblical content, it is governed by a set of theological affirmations.
 This is not intended to restrict use of the site but rather to promote trust in its content.

 Indeed, all who desire to live a godly life in Christ Jesus will be persecuted, while evil people and impostors will go on from bad to worse, deceiving and being deceived.
 But as for you, continue in what you have learned and have firmly believed, knowing from whom you learned it and how from childhood you have been acquainted with the sacred writings, which are able to make you wise for salvation through faith in Christ Jesus.
 All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work.2 Timothy 3:12-17

 1 Doctrine of Scripture.
-The Bible is God’s unique revelation to mankind, the inspired, infallible Word of God.
-As such, it is the supreme and final authority and without error in what it teaches and affirms.
+The Bible is God’s unique direct revelation to mankind, the inspired, infallible Word of God.
+As such, it is the sufficient, supreme and final authority and without error in what it teaches and affirms.
 No other writings are vested with such divine authority.

 2 Doctrine of God.
 There is only one true God.
 He exists eternally as three persons — Father, Son, and Holy Spirit — each fully God yet each personally distinct from the other.
 God is the creator of everything.